hynek/svcs/README.md

 - unifies **acquisition** and **cleanups** of resources,
 - simplifies **testing**,
 - and allows for easy **health checks** across *all* resources.

-No global mutable state is necessary – but possible for extra comfort.

 The goal is to minimize your business code to: